mullumhs/project-8-contacts-JaacobK/README.md

 Teacher: David Steedman

 This repository contains Project 8 for the MHS Software Engineering class.
 The focus of this project is to create a Contacts application in Python.
-Students will apply their knowledge of data structures, functions, and basic control flow to manage contact information effectively.

 ## Main Project: Contacts Program
 - File: [`contacts.py`](contacts.py)